oliver408i/AntiFakeDiscordNitro/README.md

 ## Installation

-Use git clone to copy the bot start
+Use git clone to copy the bot and start

 ```bash
 git clone https://github.com/BadTigerMC/AntiFakeDiscordNitro.git